Daily planning methods that actually fit your real life

 The 1-3-5 rule: constraint creates clarity

-The 1-3-5 rule is a daily planning method that caps each day at one big task, three medium tasks, and five small tasks – nine items total that impose built-in size tiers on your workload.
+The 1-3-5 rule is a daily planning method that caps each day at one big task, three medium tasks, and five small tasks, totalling nine items that impose built-in size tiers on your workload.

 The 1-3-5 rule handles interruptions well because small tasks fill gaps between meetings.
-Parents and managers find the 1-3-5 rule practical – the structure does not assume unbroken focus, just that certain priorities will get done before the day ends.
+Parents and managers find the 1-3-5 rule practical, because the structure does not assume unbroken focus, just that certain priorities will get done before the day ends.

 Bullet journaling: writing as structured daily planning

-Bullet journaling uses rapid symbols to create a daily log that designer Ryder Carroll built for people who struggle with traditional planning.
-Mueller and Oppenheimer’s 2014 research suggested handwriting activates stronger memory encoding than typing [5], though subsequent replication studies have produced mixed results.
+Bullet journaling uses rapid symbols (a dot for a task, a dash for a note, an angle bracket for a migrated task, a circle for an event) to create a daily log.
+Designer Ryder Carroll built the system for people who struggle with traditional planning.
+Mueller and Oppenheimer’s 2014 research suggested handwriting activates stronger memory encoding than typing, though subsequent replication studies have produced mixed results [6].

-The cost is time – 10-15 minutes daily for setup and migration.
+The cost is time, around 10 to 15 minutes daily for setup and migration.
 When comparing paper planners versus digital planners, the real question becomes whether that tactile engagement is worth the extra minutes.
+Bullet journaling is underrated for ADHD readers because the migration ritual itself acts as a re-engagement trigger every day.

 MIT + calendar: the hybrid approach